murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

 img2slml
 ********
-Trains a generative model of subcellular location from a collection of images and saves the model to disk.
+This function trains a generative model of subcellular location from a collection of images and saves the model to disk.

 A CellOrganizer model consists of four components,